 The small town on a mountain embodies precisely this idea.
-Stone houses, paving stones, flower boxes a small marketplace and not so overran by tourists but still worth a visit.
+Stone houses, paving stones, flower boxes, a small marketplace, and not so overran by tourists, are still worth visiting.
 The landmark of Capdepera is a 13th-century castle, very well kept and with fantastic views over the surrounding countryside.
-Originally built to protect against pirates, today it is the venue of the annual medieval festival.
+Originally built to protect against pirates, today, it is the venue of the annual medieval festival.

 Just a stone’s throw away is Cala Ratjada.
 Located directly on the sea, here you can see the traces of tourism again clearly.
 Countless bars, beer gardens, and restaurants promote their services and advertise around customers.
 In the harbor of the city, you can stroll and watch the fishes in the crystal-clear water.
-Next, to the port, you will find a small beach, where you will find a place to spread out your towel or to hog a sun lounger.
+Next to the port, you will find a small beach where you will find a place to spread your towel or hog a sun lounger.

 If you have time and desire, you can make your way to the lighthouse “Far de Capdepera.”
-Of course, driving is faster than walking, but due to the narrow streets, this can be a bit of an adventure.
+Of course, driving is faster than walking, but this can be a bit of an adventure due to the narrow streets.
 For a small hike, this trip offers itself.
 The lighthouse is still in operation and about 55 m above sea level.
 So you have a beautiful view over the whole region of Mallorca.

-So I am busy not to build an accident, to keep the cyclists alive and not to crash until I slowly get used to this situation and find more and more fun jumping from gap to gap.
+So I am busy not to build an accident, keep the cyclists alive, and not crash until I slowly get used to this situation and find more fun jumping from gap to gap.
 Sometimes I can risk a glimpse of this beautiful view.
 At least as long as no obstacle appears again.
 Such a barrier can merely be a mountain goat that lays a pause in the middle of the street.
-And then it’s done, the lighthouse is in sight.
+And then it’s done; the lighthouse is insight.

-Already at the foot of the small mountain on which it is build parking cars are blocking the already much too narrow road.
+Already at the foot of the small mountain on which it is built, parking cars block the already much too narrow road.
 Still, some brave drivers try to get higher, but as you can expect, these then have to drive back down again when oncoming traffic appears, and of course, that happens promptly.
 Since there are no other parking possibilities, I decide to turn and start the way back.
 Another 8 km adventure with beads of sweat on the forehead.
-When I then also learned that these long-drive coaches are taking this route, I ask the universe immediately, that such a bus does not meet me, which fortunately does not happen.
+When I then learned that these long-drive coaches are taking this route, I immediately ask the universe that such a bus does not meet me, which fortunately does not happen.

-It probably sounds worse than it is, but with a large vehicle, I would avoid this trip.
+It probably sounds worse than it is, but I would avoid this trip with a large vehicle.
 So it was a little adventure, for which you should already plan some time.

 Cala Sant Vicenc:

 Next to “Port de Pollenca” is Cala Sant Vicenc.
-The coastal town has four small bays or should I better say beaches?
-Cala Sant Vicenç, Cala Clara, Cala Carbó and Cala Molins will be all within walking distance and embedded in an imposing rock formation.
+The coastal town has four small bays, or should I better say beaches?
+Cala Sant Vicenç, Cala Clara, Cala Carbó, and Cala Molins will be within walking distance and embedded in an imposing rock formation.
 The water is crystal clear, and you can often find local anglers on the cliffs.
-Since I like to fish myself, I have of course paused here and watched the fisherman.
-You can always learn a lot from the locals, and it quickly became apparent that the old man understood his craft.
+Since I like to fish myself, I have, of course, paused here and watched the fisherman.
+You can always learn a lot from the locals, and it quickly became apparent that the older man understood his craft.
 With a twinkling of an eye, he had a meal together.
 The beaches are all permeated by white powder sand, so there should be something for every taste.
-Also, snorkelers come to their costs due to the water quality.
+Also, snorkelers come to their costs due to water quality.